History of Houston: Gilded Age

 Lumber became a large part of the port's exports, with merchandise as its chief import.
 The Houston Post was established in 1880.
 The Houston Chronicle followed on August 23 of that year.
 In 1887, the Sisters of Charity of the Incarnate Word established a hospital that would become St. Joseph Hospital.

 According to the 1890 U.S. census, Houston was home to 210 manufacturers hiring over 3,000 employees, about 300 of whom were white-collar workers.
 These companies included metal working facilities, such as blacksmith shops, iron foundries, and wheelwrights; woodworkers, such as cabinet makers and millworks; and many publishers and printers.
 Over 1,100 workers were employed by Houston railroads, many of them at the large shops of the Southern Pacific Railroad, the Houston and Texas Central Railroad, and the Houston, East and West Texas Railway.
 Three years later, there were ten railroads doing business in Houston.

+In the late-nineteenth century, Houston was losing to Galveston in the regional competition for shares of the ocean-going shipping trade.
+Buffalo Bayou was too narrow to and spindly to receive large vessels.
+Houston business leaders in the 1890s persuaded United States Representative Joseph Chappell Hutcheson to introduce a bill for a federal grant to survey Buffalo Bayou.
+While Hutcheson retired from Congress shortly later, his replacement, Thomas Henry Ball learned about the project from Houston businessmen and made Houston's advocacy his main issue while in Congress.
+Ball was elected to Congress in 1896.
+Ball, Horace Baldwin Rice, and Charles Milby were among the Houstonians leading a tour of the ship channel on behalf of the House Committee on Rivers and Harbors.